unode/deep-learning-intro/_episodes/02-keras.md

 {:.callout}

 ## 4. Choose a cost function and metrics
+Having selected the target enodings that we want to try we need to select an appropriate loss function that we will use during training.
+This loss function tells the training algorithm how wrong, or how 'far away' from the true value the predicted value is.

+For the ordinal encoding the most straightforward loss function is the Mean Squared Error.
+This loss function favours small deviations above large deviations.
+In keras this is implemented in the `keras.losses.MeanSquaredError` class, which we will use later.

+For the one hot encoding we will use the Categorical Crossentropy loss.
+This is a measure for how close the distribution of the three neural network outputs corresponds to the distribution of the three values in the one hot encoding.
+Its lower if the distributions are more similar.

 ## 5. Choose a pretrained model or start building architecture from scratch